-B. Advertising
+2.2 Advertising

-In-app advertisements are a significant source of revenue for application developers, and form a large portion of app-web interaction on mobile devices.
+In-app advertisements are a significant source of revenue for application developers, and as such form a significant portion of app-web interaction on mobile devices.
 As an ad-supported application runs, it shows advertisements from various ad networks.
 Advertisements take a variety of forms ranging from banners at top or bottom area of the screen, whole-screen interstitials during switching of activities (roughly equivalent to windows) in the application, and as system notifications.

 In the context of mobile advertising, the advertisers are parties who wish to advertise their products, the publishers are mobile applications (or their developers) that bring advertisements to the users.
 Ad networks or aggregators link the publishers to the advertisers, being paid by the latter and paying the former.
-Tapping on advertisements may lead users to content on Google Play or to web links.
+Ad networks themselves may have complex relationships with each other; Applications with advertisements em bed some code from ad networks.
+This code provides the glue between the ad network and the publisher.
+It is responsible for managing and serving advertisements and is called ad library.
+Each ad library may be attributed to an ad network.
+Clicking on advertisements may lead users to content on Google Play or to web links.
 This often happens through a chain of several web page redirections.
 We generally refer to all these URLs in these web page redirections as the redirection chain and the final web page as the landing page.
 Ad networks themselves may participate in complex relationships with each other.
 Certain parties, which may be ad networks themselves, run so-called ad exchanges where a given ad space is auctioned among several bidding ad networks so as to maximize profits for the publishers.
 Ad networks also have syndication relationships with each other: an ad network assigned to fill a given ad space may delegate that space to another network.
 Such delegation can happen multiple times through a chain of ad networks and is visible in the redirection chains.